SAFE Note Guide: Breaking Down Pre-Money and Post-Money SAFEs and Helping You Choose Which is Right for Your Business

-With pre-money SAFEs, investors don’t know the exact equity stake they will receive in the company until after their investment is made, making them more vulnerable to dilution.
+With pre-money SAFE notes, investors don’t know the exact equity stake they will receive in the company until after their investment is made, making them more vulnerable to dilution.

-With post-money SAFEs, investors are guaranteed a specific equity stake in the company that is established before their investment.
+With post-money SAFE notes, investors are guaranteed a specific equity stake in the company that is established before their investment.
 Post-money SAFEs also provide more transparency on the valuation of the company, which can help both parties agree faster and more accurately.

 It is the top valuation an investor can convert a SAFE into equity: a pre-agreed upon amount that serves to “cap” the conversion price once shares are issued.